Upsilon invariants of L-space cable knots: Preliminaries

-Wang, in \cite{Wang}, proved that the cabling formula of the formal subgroup of any L-space knot as follows: \begin{prop}[A cabling formula of formal semigroup \cite{Wang}] Let $K$ be a nontrivial L-space knot.
-Suppose $p\ge 2$ and $q\ge p(2g(K)-1)$.
-Then $S_{K_{p,q}} = pS_K+q{\mathbb Z}_{\ge 0}:=\{pa+qb\mid a\in S_{K},b\in {\mathbb Z}_{\ge 0}\}$. \end{prop} Here we prove the following lemma. \begin{lem} Let $S_K$ be a formal semigroup coming from non-trivial L-space knot.
+Here we prove the following lemma. \begin{lem} Let $S_K$ be a formal semigroup of a non-trivial L-space knot $K$.
 Then $1\not\in S_K$ holds. \end{lem} \begin{proof} If $1\in S_K$, then the Alexander polynomial of the L-space knot is computed as follows:

 where $s\ge 2$ and $f(t)$ is a series.
 Thus the coefficient of $t$ in $\Delta_K(t)$ vanishes.
 The coefficient of $t$ of the Alexander polynomial of a non-trivial L-space knot is $-1$ due to \cite{H}.
 Thus $K$ must be the trivial knot. $\Box$ \end{proof} In the case of lens space knots, there would be some restrictions to $S_K$.
 The results in \cite{T} can give some restrictions.